JeanFurstoss/AtomHIC/README.md

 in the build directory and verify that 100% of tests pass

 All executables are build in the /build/bin/ directory
-To use them just type path_to_bin/NameOfExecutable (a short description of the each executable and the required arguments will then be printed)
+To use them just type path_to_bin/NameOfExecutable (a short description of each executable and required arguments will then be printed)
 Some part of the code are parallelized using openmp, to benefit for this, use:
 ```bash
 export OMP_NUM_THREADS="number of thread you want to use"